watml/fast-wasserstein-adversarial/README.md

 # Stronger and Faster Wasserstein Adversarial Attacks

-Code for "Strong and Faster Wasserstein Adversarial Attacks", appeared in ICML 2020.
-See the arXiv version [here][paper].
-This repository contains implementations of our Wasserstein adversarial attacks and pretrained robust models.
+Code for [Stronger and Faster Wasserstein Adversarial Attacks][paper], appeared in ICML 2020.
+This repository contains the implementation of our Wasserstein adversarial attacks and pretrained robust models.
-Our implementation of the projection operator and the linear minimization oracle for Wasserstein constrained can be of independent interest.
+The implementation of the projection operator and the linear minimization oracle for Wasserstein constrained can be of independent interest.

 [paper]: https://arxiv.org/abs/2008.02883